Physics

 Magnetism is the physical force that makes two metal objects pull towards each other or push each other apart.

 A great place to look for scientific information is EPIC.
 EPIC is a collection of reliable databases covering lots of different topics, and it's put together especially for New Zealand school students.
-You may need a password from your school or local library to access it.

 • Login using your school password (or ask a librarian on AnyQuestions).

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday to help you online.
 Some EPIC databases may also be available through your public library.

 Explain that Stuff